cs1302uga/cs1302-hw04/README.md

    change to a `Rectangle` method, then this change will propogate throughout all descendants in your heirarchy that don't explicitly perform an override of the relevant method.

-1. Tell Git to track changes made to your `Square.java` file, then commit the changes to your local copy of the repository.
-Be sure to include a good log message.
+1. Tell Git to track changes made to your `Square.java` file using the `git add` command, then commit the changes to your local copy of the repository.
+Be sure to include a good log message using the `-m` option to the `git commit` command.

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 You may need to create the `doc` directory if it does not already exist.